jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 1
 ```

-Please note that you include a `custom-property` that you will fetch later on.
+Make sure to include a `custom-property` so that you can fetch it later on.

 `2020–12–20-the-second-post.md`